aryashah2k/PersonaVerse/app/client/SUPABASE_SETUP.md

 ## Setting Up Database Tables

-For the ChantriBucket application, you'll need to set up the following tables:
+For the PersonaVerse application, you'll need to set up the following tables:

 1. **Create the `profiles` Table**
    - Go to the "SQL Editor" in your Supabase dashboard